Sign In / Sign Out

 What does household water insecurity look like in four low-resource countries?
 Can a scale be validated to measure this in a range of contexts?
 How can researchers support adaptation and implementation of a household water insecurity scale in low-resource settings?

-Collaborators include Sera Young, Department of Anthropology, Northwestern University; Wendy Jepson, Department of Geography, Texas A&M University; Roseanne Schuster, School of Human Evolution and Social Change, Arizona State University.
+Collaborators include Sera Young, Department of Anthropology, Northwestern University; Wendy Jepson, Department of Geography, Texas A&M University; Roseanne Schuster, Arizona State University.

 Data were collected in 2017.
 Data analysis is underway.